FrancescAlted/PyData-BCN/README.md

 # HDF5 and pandas
 Tutorial on HDF5 and pandas for PyData Barcelona

-Here are my materials for the tutorial on Fri 19, 2017 in PyData Barcelona 2017.
+Here are my materials for the tutorial on May 19th, 2017 in PyData Barcelona 2017.

 You can get the latest release of the materials from here: